Unit 1 Biology (1st Year CSE)

 Knowing this, the geneticist may perform a complementation test on two separately obtained strains of pure-breeding white-eyed flies.
 The test is performed by crossing two flies, one from each strain.
 If the resulting progeny have red eyes, the two strains are said to complement; if the progeny have white eyes, they do not.

 If the strains complement, we imagine that one strain must have a genotype aa BB and the other AA bb, which when crossed yield the genotype AaBb.
 In other words, each strain is homozygous for a different deficiency that produces the same phenotype.
 If the strains do not complement, they both must have genotypes aa BB, AA bb, or aa bb.
-In other words, they are both homozygous for the same deficiency, which obviously will produce the same phenotype1
+In other words, they are both homozygous for the same deficiency, which obviously will produce the same phenotype

 Biology Study Material by Progies